 RTO – the new unlimited vacation concept

-In addition to the ability to work remotely, holiday closures, flex-time, and other benefits, ADNET is implementing a new policy for time off, known as Responsible Time-Off, or “RTO”.
-I want to make it easy for people to take the time that they need to be healthy, inspired and well.
+In addition to the ability to work remotely, holiday closures, flex-time, and other benefits, ADNET is implementing a new policy for unlimited vacation time off, known as Responsible Time-Off, or “RTO”.
+I want to make it easy for people to take the time they need to be healthy, inspired and well.
 We realize that limiting time off for employees also limits the potential they have to achieve work/life balance, a critical component of being satisfied.

 We want to help, and we’re going to do that by allowing people the flexibility and trust that they need to take control of their schedules.
 You want to go backpacking for a month?
 Awesome.
 I support you!
 You need a few days off because of a family emergency?
 I get it – let us know if there’s anything we can do.
 We’re here for you while you’re away, and we’ll be here when you’re ready to come back.